 Lack of sleep, or interrupted sleep patterns, can impair memory function, shrink the brain and raise stress levels.
 Our bodies repair and rejuvenate whilst we sleep so it is essential to get a good night's sleep in order to function well and fully across all aspects of life, and work.

-Dr Guy Meadows, our resident Sleep Expert and leading figure in the area of chronic insomnia, has prepared his top 10 Sleep Tips to help aid a restful night and recover from the dreaded jetlag.
-Aim to put these steps into action, and you'll soon say 'Goodnight!' to fatigue, memory loss and sleep-deprived irritation and hopefully emerge a newer, more rested you.
+We’ve partnered with Sleep Expert Dr Guy Meadows, a leading figure in the area of chronic insomnia, to share a few pointers aimed at helping you get the best night’s sleep possible.
+Aim to put these steps into action, and you'll soon say 'Goodnight!' to fatigue, memory loss and sleep-deprived irritation and emerge a newer, more rested you.

 The best sleep is achieved in a cool, quiet, dark and comfortable bedroom as this limits the amount of sensory stimulation received by the waking centre in the brain and allows sleep to emerge.
 If you find sleeping in a new environment a challenge, especially for the first night, then come prepared with your own ear plugs, eye mask and pillows.
-If you need something extra, just ask Corinthia London for help in creating your perfect sleep haven.
+If you need something extra, just ask your dedicated hotel team for help in creating your perfect sleep haven.

 Being mentally and physically relaxed in the day leads to biological changes within your brain and body that deepens your sleep during the night.
 Allow yourself to unwind by heading to the spa and having a massage or simply take time out to read a good book in the comfort of the hotel.